Mann07/wp-automation/README.md

   -Download Chrome driver according to your Chrome version.
   -Keep it in the same directory of your folder. (or chnage the Path in source code) -Login into the WhatsApp Web in your Chrome browser(mark the keep me logged in) with the contact number which will be used to send message.

+ .exe file:
+  -If you create an exe file of code mentioned above(send_msg.py), keep your Chrome driver and .exe file into the same directory.